 This macronutrient is a vital part of every bodybuilder’s nutrition since it helps build muscle mass, as well as repair our bones and other organs.
 However, there’s a common misconception out there that the more protein intake, the better.
 While this is true to some extent, it’s also right to get our source of nutrients from fat and carbohydrates.

 The RDA (Recommended Dietary Allowance ) for protein is around 0.8 grams of protein per kilogram of body weight.
 Some of us don’t meet the daily requirements, while others go overboard.
 The latter’s case is alarming because too much protein is risky and can pose serious health risks especially if done over a long period of time.

 So why is too much protein bad?
 Keep reading this article to find out.

 When we eat foods that contain saturated fats such as high-fat dairy and red meat, it raises the cholesterol levels in our blood.
-High cholesterol levels make us prone to stroke and heart attacks later in life if these levels are not managed according to a 2010 study.
+High cholesterol levels make us prone to stroke and heart attacks if these levels are not managed according to a 2010 study.

-Consuming a lot of protein is not very safe for individuals suffering from certain kidney complications as they need to work extra hard just to eliminate and get rid of waste products and excess nitrogen found in the amino acids of proteins.
+Consuming a lot of protein is not safe for people with certain kidney complications. because they need to work extra hard to get rid of waste products and excess nitrogen found in the amino acids of proteins.

-Keep in mind that just because you don’t have any kidney-related disease at this point, doesn’t mean your kidneys won’t potentially be in jeopardy.
-It will be best to cut down your protein intake from here on out and not stay beyond the RDA(Recommended Dietary Allowance ) to prevent kidney damage shortly.
+Keep in mind that just because you don’t have any kidney-related disease at this point, it doesn’t mean your kidneys won’t potentially be in jeopardy.
+It will be best to cut down your protein intake from here on out and not stay beyond the RDA(Recommended Dietary Allowance ) to prevent damaging your kidneys.

 Excessive protein intake can also cause calcium loss and we all know that lack of calcium is linked to weakened bones and osteoporosis.
 This is backed up by a research study in 2013 that found an association between high-protein diets and poor bone health.